viaacode/teamleader2db/README.md

 Or rejected if something was wrong.
 After this the code, token, refresh_token are stored in db.
 And also after this the code will be invalid again (only useable once).

 This now updated the code, token and refresh_token in database.
 And from now on everything keeps working again.
 If a token expires the refresh_token is automatically used (and here is where teamleader is different from classic oauth2, the refresh_token is only useable once).
+The refresh_token is used to make a call that updates the auth_token and also update the refresh_token to a newer version.
+Then when the auth_token expires again later on the newer auth_token is used and that way it will keep on working as long as you only have a single point that maintains this refresh_token+auth_token pair.

 # Detailed teamleader authorization flow
 With the refresh token you fetch an actual auth token to be used in further calls.
-And whenever you do this the refresh_token itself is updated to a new one that you will need to store in the db for later use (in case pod restarts or for a later sync call when the auth_token is expired).
+And whenever you do this the refresh_token itself is updated to a new one (the call returns both a new auth_token and refresh_token) that you will need to store in the db for later use.

-It's this last part that messes up if for instance you decide you have 2 pods or multiple instances running this flow of execution.
-Once the first client refreshes its auth token the refresh token is invalidated for all the others.
-And in this case you can either copy a valid auth_token or do the above described callback to get a new code to request an entirely new and valid refresh_token.
+It's this last part that can mess up if you have a local setup and your auth_token has expired because the pod on the server has already refreshed to a new pair.
+In this case you can temporarely just copy a valid auth_token from the openshift pod.
+Or (more elaborate) fetch a new code with above callback and set up you rlocal env with code+refresh_token and once its synced put the valid ones in an env var and clear out the tl_authorization table on openshift.
+Then when the pod restarts it will use the valid token pair and save results in the db.